 2020 Annual Request & Progress Report"[Sycamore Trust] does more to promote serious discussion of Notre Dame than any other body" against the "controlled message of the well-oiled university public relations machine."
 (Rev. Wilson Miscamble, C.S.C.) #GoCatholicND Click To Tweet

 Dear Friends of Sycamore Trust,

-We have done this by providing a source of information, a means of communication, and a collective voice to Notre Dame alumni and others in the Notre Dame family who share our concern.
+We do this by providing a source of information, a means of communication, and a collective voice to Notre Dame alumni and others in the Notre Dame family who share our concern.
 We investigate and report whatever goes on at the university that undermines its Catholic identity; we provide guidance to students on selection of teachers and courses; and we afford financial and other support to the Catholic student organizations that are essential to the school’s Catholic character.

 Here’s what Father Bill Miscamble, C.S.C., award-winning historian and former chair of the History Department and Rector of Moreau Seminary, said about us:

 What’s also clear is that we cannot succeed without the support of those who share our goals.
-It is the time of year we ask for it, and we do so most earnestly.
+It is the time of year that we ask for it, and we do so most earnestly.

 For the Sycamore Trust officers and directors,